gridgain/gridgain/modules/platforms/cpp/examples/README.txt

    * Visual Studio 2010 or later
    * Windows SDK 7.1 or later
  * CMake >= 3.6 must be installed
- * Apache Ignite C++ should be installed.
+ * IMPORTANT: Apache Ignite C++ should be installed.
 Refer to $IGNITE_HOME/platforms/cpp/DEVNOTES.txt for instructions.

 To build examples execute the following commands one by one from examples root directory:
  * mkdir cmake-build-[debug|release]